Dont'a Hightower: Professional career

+Pre-draft

-As early as April 2011, Hightower was projected a potential first-round draft pick in the 2012 NFL Draft.
+As early as April 2011, Hightower was projected a potential first-round draft pick in the 2012 NFL draft.
 Shortly after the 2012 BCS National Championship Game, he announced his decision to forgo his final year of eligibility.
 Right after the season ended, he was projected a late first-round selection.
 After solid performances at the NFL Combine and Alabama Pro Day, he was still regarded as a late first-rounder.

 2012

-The New England Patriots selected Hightower in the first round (25th overall) of the 2012 NFL Draft.
+The New England Patriots selected Hightower in the first round (25th overall) of the 2012 NFL draft.
 He was the third linebacker selected in 2012, behind Boston College's Luke Kuechly (9th overall) and South Carolina's Melvin Ingram (18th overall).

-On July 19, 2012, the New England Patriots signed Hightower to a four-year, $7.72 million contract that includes $6.28 million guaranteed and a signing bonus of $4.05 million.
+On July 19, 2012, the Patriots signed Hightower to a four-year, $7.72 million contract that includes $6.28 million guaranteed and a signing bonus of $4.05 million.

 Throughout training camp, he competed for the job as the starting strongside linebacker against Rob Ninkovich.
 Head coach Bill Belichick named him the opening day starter, alongside Jerod Mayo and middle linebacker Brandon Spikes.